Tech-Practice-Projects/express-tutorial/02_NodePackageManager/README.md

+# Need to work on
+- The lecture uses npm version 5.5.1.
+My npm version was higher so I used `npm i npm@5.5.1` within the package and I saw that in package.json a dependency for npm was created with version 5.5.1.
+But on checking `npm -v` it gives the version of the higher npm version installed glabally.
+Using `npm i -g npm@5.5.1` will globaly update my npm version which I don't want.
+But having this version dependency in package.json resulted in security alert in github.
 # Quick Commands and Tips
 1. `npm list` list all node-modules and their version.
 2. `npm list --depth=0` list version of dependencies mention in just your package.json file.